 Rhino is a privately-owned exploration company focused on delivering low-cost energy solutions to the African continent.
 The pursuit of energy equality and a just energy transition are the cornerstones of the company’s operations.

-In South Africa, Rhino is exploring onshore for biogenic gas, helium and native hydrogen.
-Our ambition is to play a role is unlocking the vast energy potential of South Africa, supplying the dispatchable resources required to enable renewable generation.
+In South Africa, Rhino is exploring onshore for biogenic gas, helium, and native hydrogen.
+Our ambition is to play a role in unlocking the vast energy potential of South Africa to support its economic growth and energy security.

-In Namibia, Rhino holds offshore exploration licence PEL85 in the very exciting Orange Basin.
-We are preparing for a two-well drilling campaign following the acquisition of a new 1700km2 seismic survey.
+In Namibia, Rhino holds offshore exploration licence PEL85 in the Orange Basin.
+We are undertaking a two-well drilling campaign to be drilled back-to-back with possible additional activities that could be triggered subject to well results.

 Producing gas whilst maintaining clean air, water, arable land, and livelihoods is not only Rhino’s commitment but our foundational principle.